Faculty & Staff

 B.A., English & Social Studies, University of Michigan; M.A., Teaching Composition & Rhetoric, University of Michigan-Flint

 Rebecca’s heart has always been in Ann Arbor.
 After graduating from high school in Oklahoma, she returned for her undergraduate studies at U of M. Her prior teaching experience includes time at Lincoln High School, various home school cooperatives, the Writing Center at U of M Flint, and running a private writing tutoring business.
 She has worked with teens in several performance ministries as well, leading drama and worship dance groups.
 Rebecca and her husband, Patrick, enjoy spending time with their 4 adult children and 2 (soon to be 3) grandchildren.
+She and her husband attend Community Bible Church in Brighton.

 Tami Michele, Mathematics